gracege17/designer-tracker/features/today_summary.md

    Model: gpt-4o
    Tasks to analyze: 3
 ✅ OpenAI generated summary in 1234ms
-   Summary: "You navigated challenges with resilience today..."
+   Summary: "You navigated challenges with resilience today."
-   Tokens used: 78
+   Tokens used: 62
 ```

 ### Toggle Logging On/Off